hacksu/mongodb-lesson/README.md

 ![](logical-operators.png)

 Anyway, querying even with a simple document can be surprisingly deep.
-You may have noticed that all these pokemon have a list of types attached to them, because pokemon can have more than one type. mongodb makes it really easy to deal with lists of data: you can query for any pokemon that are flying type like this: find_one. you're just specifying a single value, "Flying", in the query, but MongoDB will search through the lists of types that every pokemon has to find matches for it.
+You may have noticed that all these pokemon have a list of types attached to them, because pokemon can have more than one type. mongodb makes it really easy to deal with lists of data: you can query for any pokemon that are flying type like this. you're just specifying a single value, "Flying", in the query, but MongoDB will search through the lists of types that every pokemon has to find matches for it.

 ```python
 pprint(collection.find_one({"type": "Flying"}))